okta/okta-sdk-python/README.md

 Once you initialize a `client`, you can call methods to make requests to the Okta API.
 The client uses **asynchronous** methods to operate.
 Most methods are grouped by the API endpoint they belong to.
 For example, methods that call the [Users API][users-api-docs] are organized under [the User resource client (okta.resource_clients.user_client.py)][users-client].

+> Asynchronous I/O is fairly new to Python after making its debut in Python 3.5.
+It's powered by the `asyncio` library which provides avenues to produce concurrent code.
+This allows developers to define `async` functions and `await` asynchronous calls within them.
+For more information, you can check out the Python docs [here][python-docs].

 ### Authenticate a User

 This library should only be used with the Okta management API.
 To call the [Authentication API][authn-api], you should construct your own HTTP requests.